dmtfvn/vr-rejoice/README.md

 # Virtual reality software advertisement website

 A multi-page application, presenting a variety of software for virtual reality.
-The site have a Home page, a small Product page, an FAQ page with option to ask a question through sending a form, and couple more.
+The site have a Home page, a small Product page, an FAQ page with option to ask a question through submitting a form, and couple more.

 *This project was entirely created by using pure vanilla javascript.*